Background

 Avoid modifications

 Performance upgrades, custom exhausts, and cosmetic changes all need to be declared and can increase your premium.
-If you do modify your bike, always tell your insurer — failing to declare changes can invalidate your policy.
+If you do modify your bike, always tell your insurer, as failing to declare changes can invalidate your policy.

 3